cryologger/glacier-velocity-tracker/README.md

 | **Total** | | |

-### Carrier Board
+#### 2.1.3 Carrier board
-A simple carrier board was designed to simplify the wiring and deployment of the Cryologger GVMS, which also provides a robust 5 mm screw terminal for the battery connection, and an optional resistor divider to measure battery voltage.
+A carrier board was designed to simplify assembly and deployment of the Cryologger GVMS.
+It provides a 5 mm 2-pin screw terminal for the wiring the battery connection, and an optional resistor divider to measure battery voltage.

 ![Carrier Board](https://user-images.githubusercontent.com/22924092/113482276-e6d40c00-946b-11eb-8e7a-b277b068f311.png)

-## Measurements
+### 2.2 Measurements

-While fully configurable, the system is programmed to wake daily and log UBX RAWX/SFRBX messages at 1 Hz from both GPS and GLONASS constellations for a period of 3 hours.
-Messages are streamed directly to a microSD card in UBX format.
-Log files are converted to RINEX using RTKLIB and then submitted to NRCan's Precise Point Positioning (PPP) tool: https://webapp.geod.nrcan.gc.ca/geod/tools-outils/ppp.php
+By defalut, the system is programmed to wake daily and log UBX RAWX/SFRBX messages at 1 Hz from both GPS and GLONASS constellations for a period of 3 hours.
+Messages are streamed processed through the SparkFun u-blox GNSS library and written to a microSD card in UBX format.
+Log files can then be converted to RINEX using RTKLIB and submitted to NRCan's Precise Point Positioning (PPP) tool: https://webapp.geod.nrcan.gc.ca/geod/tools-outils/ppp.php

-## Deployments
+### 2.3 Deployments
-Several systems are planned for deployment in the summer of 2021 on Mittie Glacier, Belcher Glacier, and Croker Bay Glacier in Nunavut, Canada.
+Several systems are planned for deployment in the summer of 2021.
+Potential deployment locations include the Mittie Glacier, Belcher Glacier, and Croker Bay Glacier in Nunavut, Canada.

 **Figure x.** Map of proposed deployments.

+## 3.0 Results

+## 4.0 Discussion

+## 5.0 Conclusion

 ## Repository Contents